 A University of California San Francisco study of 6,000 subjects which reached similar conclusions: a diet of heart-healthy food, including a variety of greens, could also significantly reduce the onset of dementia.

 The National Institute on Aging recommends fruits, vegetables, and whole-grain products as part of a regular diet, although some of these might still include some sugars; just not as high of levels as refined flour products.

 Even people who haven’t had many of these items earlier in their life might enjoy incorporating them into their diet and experimenting with what tastes and textures they like more than others.

 Cedar Rapids area residents receiving home health care or hospice care also can incorporate some of these dietary adjustments or encouragement.

 For instance, the staff at Above and Beyond Home Health Care can provide expertise on foods that should be avoided plus foods that should be increased.

 The Homemaker services include non-medical tasks like meal preparation, local errands and light housekeeping.

-A home health/hospice aide can assist caregivers in different therapeutic methods that can benefit the client, everything from help with personal care tasks like shaving, brushing or skin and nail care.
+A home health/hospice aide can assist caregivers in different therapeutic methods that can benefit the patient, everything from help with personal care tasks like shaving, brushing or skin and nail care.
 They can also help with meal preparation and feeding.

 For more information about health care and dietary options visit Above and Beyond Home Health Care.